NETWAYS/foreman-training/architecture/02_smart_proxy.md

 An alternative implementation using tokenbased autosigning exists, trading off the capability to manually create autosign entries for increased security and better debugging.

+To get the full feature set also the Foreman plugin needs to be installed as Puppet support was moved from core to a plugin with 3.0.

 ~~~ENDSECTION~~~